-Literature Based Reading Skills (3).
-Prereq: Admission to the Teacher Preparation Program.

-The development of critical reading skills through the study of children's books, the history of children's literature, an overview of the classics, books promoting various genres and multi-cultural themes.
+- Literature Based Reading Skills (3).
+Prereq: Admission to the Teacher Educator Preparation Program.
+Coreq: EDU 303, REA 323, and REA 325. - The development of critical reading skills through the study of children's books, the history of children's literature, an overview of the classics, books promoting various genres and multi-cultural themes.
 Includes various presentations and field experiences with young children.
-(Fall only)

-- Early Literacy I (3).
-Prereq: Admission to the Teacher Preparation Program..
+(Fall only) - 323 Early Literacy I (3).
+Prereq: Admission to the Teacher Educator Preparation Program.
 A prerequisite for student teaching.
-Concepts, materials and teaching strategies for oral language development and systematic early reading and writing instruction, specific to concepts about print, phonemic awareness, and phonics.
+Coreq: EDU 303, REA 311, and REA 325 Concepts, materials and teaching strategies for oral language development and systematic early reading and writing instruction, specific to concepts about print, phonemic awareness, and phonics.
 (Fall only) - Early Literacy II (3).
-Prereq: REA 323; Adm. to the Teacher Preparation Program.
+Prereq: Adm. to the Teacher Educator Preparation Program and REA-323.
 A prereq for student teaching.
+Coreq: REA-326.

 Concepts materials and teaching strategies for oral language development and early systematic reading and writing instruction specific to vocabulary, fluency, and comprehension.
-Includes tutorial and teaching assignments in area schools.
-(Spring only) - Content Reading Skills (3).
-Prereq: Admission to the Teacher Preparation Program..
+Includes tutorial and teaching assignments in area - Content Reading Skills (3).
+Prereq: Admission to the Teacher Educator Preparation Program.